 TIP: We'd like everyone to know about Help to Save, which is for people over 18 who are eligible for in-work benefits like tax credits or Universal Credit.
-This government scheme matches what someone saves, up to £1,200.
+This government scheme provides a bonus of 50p for every pound someone saves, up to £1,200.
 This is a much better deal than any bank will offer.
 It's only possible to have a Help to Save account once, so it's best to get it when the young person, (or you), is as close to that amount as possible.